Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Appendix

 \subsection{Proof of Lemma~\ref{lem:forest1}}

+To prove Lemma~\ref{lem:forest1}, we show that any BD-RIS whose corresponding graph is not a forest, is not optimal.
 Consider a BD-RIS with circuit complexity $C$ with a corresponding graph $\mathcal{G}$ that is not a forest, i.e., it has at least one cycle \cite{bon76}.
-According to \eqref{eq:PR}, the received signal power achievable by a BD-RIS architecture solely depends on its number of groups $G$, and their sizes $N_1,\ldots,N_G$.
-Thus, by removing one edge from a cycle in $\mathcal{G}$, the resulting BD-RIS architecture has complexity $C-1$ but achieves the same performance as the original one since its graph still has $G$ connected components with sizes $N_1,\ldots,N_G$.
-Thus, the original BD-RIS architecture is not optimal.
+According to \eqref{eq:PR}, the received signal power achievable by a BD-RIS solely depends on its number of groups $G$, and the group sizes $N_1,\ldots,N_G$.
+Thus, by removing one edge from a cycle in $\mathcal{G}$, the resulting BD-RIS has complexity $C-1$ and achieves the same performance as the original one since its graph still has $G$ connected components with sizes $N_1,\ldots,N_G$.
+Since this resulting BD-RIS achieves the same performance as the original one with reduced complexity, the original BD-RIS is not optimal, and Lemma~\ref{lem:forest1} is proved.